 Boil snapped beans 5 minutes before packing jars.
 Drain and pack into jars loosely and cover with clean, boiling water, leaving 1-inch headspace.
 Easy peasy!

-Cold Pack Canning Green Beans (Also Known as Raw Pack)
+Raw Pack Canning Green Beans

 Fill jars tightly with clean, snapped, raw beans.
 No pre-cooking needed.
 Pack them down pretty tight to get as much as you can into the jar.
 Cover with boiling water, leaving 1-inch headspace.